Price

 .toFixed(0);

-Here, marketData is from the response from the Markets API or the Individual Market API.
+Here, `marketData` is from the response from the [Markets API](https://docs.polynomial.fi/developer-documentation/markets#retrieve-all-markets-info) or the [Individual Market API](https://docs.polynomial.fi/developer-documentation/markets#retrieve-single-market-info).&#x20;

 You can fetch this value using the [Post-Trade Details AP](https://docs.polynomial.fi/developer-documentation/orders#fetch-post-order-details)I: